RiqueMendes/RiqueMendes/README.md

 ## Hey, i'm Henrique an Java Developer that always are building something!
 I started to studying development for curiosity, when I see I was changing my career as Bank Officer to Development.
 I'm passionate about technology and innovation, on my github you can follow my projects.
-When I'm not working <s>(with development)</s>, I'm developing for fun.
+When I'm not working <s>(with development)</s>, I'm developing for fun or riding my bicicle around amazing places.

  📫 How to reach me: riquesmendes@gmail.com